§ 8 - Application Menus

 Selections/Convert [type region] to p-shape is available after any area selection is made except for the wand.
 Once this is used, that recent area selection will be available for re-use with the p-shape areatool or saving using File/Save P-Shape

-This menu provides an alternate, and organized, way to select operators.
+This menu provides an organized, way to select operators.

 If, when in the edit window for the Macros and ✓ Modal is checked, you click an Execute button or press the associated number key, the macro will be applied to the entire image, as there is no area selection in context.